Privacy Policy

 Please always think carefully before disclosing personal data to other users of the Platform or otherwise making your information publicly available.
 It is important that you are aware that any information you disclose to another user of the Platform may then be disclosed by that user.
 We have no responsibility or control over the contents of communications made between users of our Services.

-Any personal information you supply will be treated in accordance with the GDPR.
+Any personal information you supply will be treated in accordance with the UK GDPR.

 We are committed to delivering the rights that individuals are entitled to under data protection laws in the UK.
 These are: